-The postgraduate eArts — New Media Art in Virtual Spaces is a multidisciplinary program in which you will acquire the knowledge and skills to create digital, artistic experiences through the latest technological capabilities Combining technology and art, the postgraduate is an incubator for innovative ideas and groundbreaking projects.
+The postgraduate eArts is a unique, multidisciplinary program in which you will acquire the knowledge and skills to create digital, artistic experiences through the latest technological possibilities.
+By combining technology and art, the postgraduate is an incubator for innovative ideas and groundbreaking projects.

 Program

-Module 1: Technical-Artistic Skills
+Module 1: Technical Module

 In this module, participants get an overview of the most common and artistically applicable software through several crash courses.
 The aim of this module is to give both creative and technical profiles the same basis, so that they afterwards can further explore the provided tools as a team.
 Prior knowledge in coding languages is not required, as this module focuses on low coding, node coding and creative applications.